oblique63/EventCommander/README.md

 ### Undo/Redo
 Undo functionality can be implemented easily once state management behaviors are encapsulated as `Command` functions.
-The undo service provided is a basic linear, stack-like implementation using the [Memento Pattern](http://en.wikipedia.org/wiki/Memento_pattern).
+The undo service provided is a standard linear, stack-like implementation using the [Memento Pattern](http://en.wikipedia.org/wiki/Memento_pattern).
 Modifications made after an `undo()` call will overwrite any possible `redo()` states.

 #### Undoable